RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Experiments

 \subsection{Qualitative Results}

-Several video captioning qualitative results are shown in Fig.~\ref{fig:qualitative results}.
+Several video captioning qualitative results are shown in Figure~\ref{fig:qualitative results}.
 We can see that the caption produced by our method is more specific than other methods.
-For example, the video in Fig.~\ref{fig:qualitative results} (a) shows two men playing ping pong.
+For example, the video in Figure~\ref{fig:qualitative results} (a) shows two men playing ping pong.
 Our method accurately describes ``The two boys playing ping pong in a table tennis court''.
-In Fig.~\ref{fig:qualitative results} (b), although the fully supervised method HMN describes ``A man is riding a motorcycle'', our method more accurately identifies the ``ocean wave''.
-In Fig.~\ref{fig:qualitative results} (c), our method effectively describes ``The tutorial instructions for downloading songs'', whereas the compared zero-shot method EPT merely mentions ``download'' but does not capture ``songs''.
-In Fig.~\ref{fig:qualitative results} (d), only our method correctly describes the video content ``Cooking shrimp in oil''.
+In Figure~\ref{fig:qualitative results} (b), although the fully supervised method HMN describes ``A man is riding a motorcycle'', our method more accurately identifies the ``ocean wave''.
+In Figure~\ref{fig:qualitative results} (c), our method effectively describes ``The tutorial instructions for downloading songs'', whereas the compared zero-shot method EPT merely mentions ``download'' but does not capture ``songs''.
+In Figure~\ref{fig:qualitative results} (d), only our method correctly describes the video content ``Cooking shrimp in oil''.
 In contrast, the generated caption ``A person is preparing a recipe'' by HMN is too general.
 These results further show the zero-shot ability of our proposed method.

-Fig.~\ref{fig:image captioning qualitative results} also shows several zero-shot image captioning qualitative results.
-In Fig.~\ref{fig:image captioning qualitative results}~(a), our method identifies ``laptop computer'' and correctly describes the image ``A baby typing on laptop computer''.
-In Fig.~\ref{fig:image captioning qualitative results}~(b), while three methods all recognize ``pizza'', our method additionally captures ``plate''.
-In Fig.~\ref{fig:image captioning qualitative results}~(d), our method vividly generates ``Elephant slide in the park''.
+Figure~\ref{fig:image captioning qualitative results} also shows several zero-shot image captioning qualitative results.
+In Figure~\ref{fig:image captioning qualitative results}~(a), our method identifies ``laptop computer'' and correctly describes the image ``A baby typing on laptop computer''.
+In Figure~\ref{fig:image captioning qualitative results}~(b), while three methods all recognize ``pizza'', our method additionally captures ``plate''.
+In Figure~\ref{fig:image captioning qualitative results}~(d), our method vividly generates ``Elephant slide in the park''.